 Pantarhei Bioscience and Pantarhei Oncology are Dutch bio-pharmaceutical companies that develop unique new treatment concepts in the areas of Women’s Health and Reproductive Endocrine Oncology.
 Founded in 2000 by the former R&D executive of Organon Herjan Coelingh Bennink, it has since then filed more than 220 patents.

-Our pipeline focuses on phase I and II clinical research for safe, innovative and fair oncological treatments for cancers sensitive to endocrine treatment, as well as reproductive hormone related gynaecological treatments and applications.
+The Pantarhei pipeline focus on phase I and II clinical research for innovative, safe and effective oncological treatments for cancers sensitive to endocrine treatment, as well as reproductive hormone related gynaecological treatments and applications.
 In our approach we build upon the effective applications of existing biological compounds, with a safety track record.
-Based upon thorough scientific knowledge and divergent thinking and our clinical and scientific endocrine healthcare background, we discover new treatments in the area of Women’s Health, especially new methods of hormonal contraception, menopausal hormone treatment and infertility, and in Reproductive Endocrine Oncology with special emphasis on breast cancer, prostate cancer, ovarian cancer and lung cancer.
-We always have a dual developing goal: effective and safe new treatments, as well as improving patients’ wellbeing.
+Based upon thorough scientific knowledge and divergent thinking and our clinical and scientific endocrine healthcare background, we develop new treatments in the area of Women’s Health, especially new methods of hormonal contraception, menopausal hormone treatment and infertility, and in Reproductive Endocrine Oncology with special emphasis on breast cancer, prostate cancer, ovarian cancer and lung cancer.
+We always have a dual goal: effective and safe new treatments and improvement of quality of life and wellbeing.